 - 1. Mascots are allowed a total maximum set-up/tear-down time of 1 minute and 30 seconds (90 seconds).
 The following overtime penalties will occur: - a.
 1 5 seconds over time will result in a .5 deduction - b.
-6 or more seconds over time will result in a 1.0 deduction
+6 or more seconds over time will result in a 1.0 deduction - i.
 NOTE: This penalty is separate from the routine time penalty.
 For example, if your set-up time is 1 minute, your routine is 1 minute 33 seconds and your tear-down time is 40 seconds you would be assessed a .5 penalty for going 3 seconds overtime for your performance and a 1.0 penalty for going 10 seconds overtime on your set-up/tear-down time.
-Pending weather conditions, NCA reserves the right to allocate more time for set up.
+Pending weather conditions, NCA reserves the right to allocate more time for set up. - 2.
+Other people may assist with set-up and tear-down. - 3.
+Mascots must be dressed in the school's official mascot costume for both set-up and tear-down.